Este conteúdo não está disponível no idioma selecionado.

 In YAML format, collection information in your requirements file should look like this:

-To synchronize content, you can now upload a manually-created requirements file from the rh-certified remote.
+To synchronize content, create and upload a requirements file to the appropriate remote.
 Remotes are configurations that enable you to synchronize content to your custom repositories from an external collection source.

 Prerequisites